quantum-tinkerer/pymablock/docs/source/algorithms.md

 $$
 f(\mathcal{A}) = \sum_{n=0}^\infty a_n \mathcal{A}^n.
 $$

-however evaluating a Taylor expansion of a given series has a higher scaling of complexity.
+However, evaluating a Taylor expansion of a given series has a higher scaling of complexity.
 A direct computation of all possible products of terms would require $\sim \exp N$ multiplications.
 We improve on this by defining a new series as $\mathcal{A}^{n+1} =
 \mathcal{A}\mathcal{A}^{n}$ and reusing the previously computed results, which brings these costs down to $\sim N^2$.
-Using the Taylor expansion approach is therefore both more complicated and more computationally expensive than the recurrent definition.
+Using the Taylor expansion approach is therefore both more complicated and more computationally expensive than the recurrent definition in {eq}`W`.
 :::

 To compute $\mathcal{U}'$ we also need to find $\mathcal{V}$, which is defined by the requirement $\tilde{\mathcal{H}}^{AB} = 0$.
-Additionally, we constrain it to be block off-diagonal:
+Additionally, we constrain $\mathcal{V}$ to be block off-diagonal:
 $\mathcal{V}^{AA} = \mathcal{V}^{BB} = 0$,
-so that the unitary transformation is equivalent to the Schrieffer-Wolff transformation.
+so that the resulting unitary transformation is equivalent to the Schrieffer-Wolff transformation.
 In turn, this means that $\mathcal{W}$ is block-diagonal and that the norm of $\mathcal{U}$ is minimal.